ritvikindupuri/PulseEris/TECHNICAL_DOCUMENTATION.md

 -   **TypeScript:** Provides static typing for improved code quality, developer experience, and maintainability.
 -   **Tailwind CSS:** A utility-first CSS framework used for rapid and consistent styling, including responsive design and dark mode.
 -   **Chart.js:** A charting library used to render data visualizations in the EMT, Supervisor, and COO dashboards.
--   **@google/genai (Gemini API):** Integrated to provide AI-powered priority suggestions for new emergency calls based on their description.
+-   **@google/genai (Gemini API):** Integrated to provide a suite of AI-powered features:
+    -   **`gemini-2.5-flash`:** For fast, general-purpose tasks like initial call priority suggestion and generating shift handover summaries.
+    -   **`gemini-2.5-flash` with Google Maps Grounding:** To provide real-world, up-to-date geographical context for incident locations.
+    -   **`gemini-2.5-flash-lite`:** For extremely low-latency tasks, such as the real-time AI Scribe for EMTs.
+    -   **`gemini-2.5-pro`:** For more complex reasoning and analytical tasks, such as generating qualitative insights for the End of Day report.

 ### 1.2.
 Rendered Architecture Diagram